organicCircuits/aroundTheClock/README.md

-# aroundTheClock
+# README

-This is a small repository for the clock angle problem.
+aroundTheClock is a JavaScript program that returns matching clock angles for the current UTC time.

-Note: work is currently on the ar/threeSixty branch until complete.